hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 which point the Necromancer will step down (whether he wants to or not) and lose the Leader skill.

-If the leader of a Sisters of Sigmar, Possessed or Carnival of Chaos warband dies then their successor will be entitled to learn to use magic in their stead.
-The new leader may roll for a prayer / spell from the appropriate list, instead of rolling on the Advance table, the first time they are eligible for an advance.
-After this they are considered to be a Magic / Pray User as appropriate for their warband and use the Advance table as normal.

 #### Buying new equipment between games